Compliance and Enforcement

 Find out what's involved in becoming a Fishery Officer.
 Job description, educational requirements and other career information.

-News releases (by region) detailing charges and convictions under the Fisheries Act.
+News releases (by region) detailing convictions under the Fisheries Act.

 in the North Atlantic Fisheries Organization (NAFO) Regulatory